taylorsperry/trapper-keeper-ui/README.md

 Mason: more meticulous branching

-Edgar: micro-commits, issues, (checkpoints), show team how to use vscode
+Edgar: micro-commits, issues, (checkpoints), show team how to use vscode for commits

 #### Expectations for giving and receiving feedback: